-- Law distinguishes between an offender's inability and an offender's refusal to make restitution payments. - C Probation and Parole Officers are authorized by the Court or the Parole Board to collect specific amounts of restitution. - C Restitution is seldom received in a lump sum.
-With the approval of the Court or the Parole Board, the Probation and Parole Officer will set up a payment schedule based on an offender's ability to pay and the length of time the offender will remain on supervision. - C Only the Court or the Parole Board has the authority to revoke a person on supervision for refusing to pay restitution.
-One or two failed payments are not usually sufficient to lead the Court or the Parole Board to revoke or even admonish an offender. - When a probationer who has been ordered to make restitution is revoked and sent to prison, restitution payments do not automatically
+- C Law distinguishes between an offender's inability and an offender's refusal to make restitution payments. - C Probation and Parole Officers are authorized by the Court or the Committee on Parole to collect specific amounts of restitution. - C Restitution is seldom received in a lump sum.
+With the approval of the Court or the Committee on Parole, the Probation and Parole Officer will set up a payment schedule based on an offender's ability to pay and the length of time the offender will remain on supervision. - Only the Court or the Committee on Parole has the authority to revoke a person on supervision for refusing to pay restitution.
+One or two failed payments are not usually sufficient to lead the Court or the Committee on Parole to revoke or even admonish an offender. - C When a probationer who has been ordered to make restitution is revoked and sent to prison, restitution payments do not automatically resume.

-Offenders are released from prison under the authority of the Parole Board, not the Court.
-Victims of revoked probationers should enlist the help of the Probation and Parole Officer to request the Parole Board to include a restitution condition when the offender is released from prison.
+Offenders are released from prison under the authority of the Committee on Parole, not the Court.
+Victims of revoked probationers should enlist the help of the Probation and Parole Officer to request the Committee on Parole to include a restitution condition when the offender is released from prison.

 - C Restitution is not automatically made a condition when a parolee is returned to prison for violating conditions of release, then released again.
-Victims of revoked parolees should enlist the help of the Probation and Parole Officer to request the Parole Board to include a restitution condition when the offender is released again. - C Restitution payments are received at a central collections unit in the form of a money order or cashier's check payable to the victim.
+Victims of revoked parolees should enlist the help of the Probation and Parole Officer to request the Committee on Parole to include a restitution condition when the offender is released again. - Restitution payments are received at a central collections unit in the form of a money order or cashier's check payable to the victim.
 Payments are recorded and forwarded to victims within 24 to 48 hours of receipt.